 - Envelope your screenplay.

-Not only do screenwriters need to protect the script itself, but they also must protect their ideas.
-A screenplay is a blueprint for a film and should be treated as such.
+Screenwriters need to protect the script itself, but they also must defend their ideas.

 If someone reads your script and steals your idea, it could cost you money and status in the industry.